ethereum/solidity-blog/_posts/2020-09-21-solidity-underhanded-contest.md

 By hosting such a contest we aim to:

 + Raise awareness about smart contract security.
-+ Uncover language design faults.
++ Uncover language design flaws.
 + Battle-test recently introduced language features and restrictions.
 + Highlight anti-patterns in smart contact development.
 + Establish new best practices for secure smart contract development.